Kiruthinavi97/Task-3---Memory-game/README.md

 1. Click on a card to flip it.
 2. Match two cards with the same number or icon.
 3. Match all pairs to win the game.
-4. Use the "Restart Game" button to reset the board.
+4. Use the "Restart" button to reset the board.

 ## Score